hyperledger-labs/blockchain-verifier/README.md

 When multiple ledgers are specified, bcverifier checks the hash value of each block in a ledger with the hash values of the block in the other ledgers.
-Currently, only the "fabric-block" plugin with the JSON configuration supports this feature.
+Currently, the "fabric-block" and "fabric-query2" plugins support this feature.
 The first ledger file in the configuration is considered to be "preferred," and the other ledger files are used only in this check.

 ## Application Specific Check